 Luckily, keeping your ebike safe doesn’t require special alarm systems or fancy devices.
-In fact, the precautions are the same as a regular bike in a lot of ways.
+In fact, ebikes and regular bikes require a lot of the same precautions.
 That means using the proper bike lock, finding somewhere secure, and locking it properly.
 There are a couple of extra things you need to consider with ebikes, such as the battery, but nothing overwhelming.

 How to keep your electric bike safe from thieves